 - Students are classified as upper division upon earning their 55th semester credit.

-- Students classified as graduates pay their graduate program tuition rate for all courses taken, regardless of residency.
+- Students classified as graduates pay their graduate program tuition rate for all courses taken.

 Two 6 week sessions/one 12 week session